 How old (or young) can a boy be to join Cub Scouting?

-Cub Scouting is for boys in the first through fifth grades, or 7 to 10 years of age.
-Boys who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouting, but they may be eligible to join the Boy Scouting or Venturing program.
+Cub Scouting is for boys and girls in kindergarten through fifth grades, or 6 to 10 years of age.
+Boys who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouting, but they may be eligible to join the Scouts BSA or the Venturing program.

 How can I become an adult volunteer in Cub Scouting?

 Express your interest to the pack leaders—the Cubmaster, chartered organization representative, or members of the unit committee.
 While there’s no guarantee that a specific role or position will be available—and there may be a selection process among several candidates even if the position is currently vacant—there is usually some way in which you can contribute, and most units are glad for any offer of help.